 I topped mine with veggies and a wonderful stretchy vegan mozzarella recipe that tastes so cheesy thanks to nutritional yeast.
 Nutritional yeast is not only deliciously cheesy in flavor but terrifically healthy, full of essential vitamin Bs.

-How to Make Gluten Free Vegan Pizza
+How to Make Almond Flour Pizza Crust

 The two recipes together are fairly easy – the crust dough is stirred up in one bowl, while the stretchy cheese is blend up into a liquid and that liquid warmed up in a saucepan until you have a stretchy delicious cheese ready to plop on top of your pizzas.